 MIDOCS

 Of Michigan's 83 counties, 75 have at least partial designation as a primary care health professional shortage area (HPSA).
-MIDOCS was created to recruit and retain skilled practitioners to address this physician shortage in both rural and urban underserved areas in our state.
+The main goal to MIDOCS is to recruit and retain skilled practitioners to address this physician shortage in rural and urban underserved areas in our state.
 It seeks to encourage medical students to pursue careers in primary care and make a long-term commitment to serve in a state-designated underserved community in Michigan.

-Interested physicians should understand the conditions of the agreement, found in the MIDOCS addendum to the WSUGME residency contract.
-Physicians who are unable to make a commitment to practice in the state of Michigan for 2 years after completing the residency should not apply.
+Interested physicians should understand the conditions of the agreement, found in the new MIDOCS addendum (updated for 2025 applicants) to the WSUGME residency contract.
+Those unable to make a commitment to practice in the state of Michigan for 2 years after completing the residency should NOT apply.

-As an incentive to participation, MIDOCS offers $75,000 in educational debt relief to those who complete residency training in either the Family Medicine - Underserved Track or Preventive Medicine programs (detailed below) and subsequently practice for 2 years in underserved areas in Michigan.
-Residents must also agree to forego any subspecialty training for at least 2 years post-residency.
+As an incentive to participation, MIDOCS offers educational debt relief to those who complete training in a MIDOCs-supported residency and subsequently practice for 2 years in underserved areas in Michigan.
+In addition, residents must also agree to forego any subspecialty training for at least 2 years post-residency.

-For further information, review our brochure or see the Michigan statewide program website https://www.michigandocs.org/ for details on eligibility, service obligation, and a FAQ section.
+For further information, see the Michigan statewide program website https://www.michigandocs.org/ for details on eligibility, service obligation, and a FAQ section.

-Medical students may apply for one of two options, both funded by MIDOCS:
+For AY 2025, medical students may apply for one of three training options, funded by MIDOCS:

-• WSUGME Family Medicine residency program's Underserved Track
+• the Family Medicine residency program's Underserved Track

-All stipulations of the MIDOCS agreement apply to both the Family Medicine-Underserved Track and to the Preventive Medicine program.
+All stipulations of the MIDOCS agreement apply to all three programs.

 The Family Medicine Underserved Track (FM-UT)